 The equipped face shield isn't my favorite, but it does have anti-fog capabilities, and it is replaceable.
 The field of view is wide and keeps you connected to the road and your surroundings.
 Helmet ventilation is facilitated by four vents, located on the chin, forehead, mouth, and rear of the helmet.
 The vents are replaceable, which is a nice touch.
 They do a better than average job keeping the helmet fresh, and reducing wind noise.

 The interior is comfortable enough and made from a wick-dri anti-microbial fabric that stays both cool and dry for rider convenience.
-If you're looking for something more feature laden, it might not be the very best full face motorcycle helmet under 200 dollars.
+If you're looking for something more feature laden, it might not be the very best budget full face motorcycle helmets.
 However, it still has enough going for it to make it a good choice for casual riders or as a secondary helmet for passengers.

 Another full face helmet featuring a thermoplastic shell, this model by Fuel is a snug fit, but not too tight.
 It's true to size, and though it's on the 3-month side, it has various other qualities that make it a decent choice if you're looking for a value helmet.
 The face shield has a wide viewing field, is removable, and flips up easily.
 It is not, unfortunately, anti-fog, which makes riding somewhat inconvenient, but is mitigated by the helmet's ventilation system.